-You don’t need every piece of advice possible to live your life, do your work, or enjoy your passion.
+You don’t need every piece of advice possible to live your life, do your work or enjoy your passion.

 So how to recognize the portion of information that you really need?
-Start with your goals.
+Start with setting goals.

-1. Set your goals
+1. Set Your Goals

-If you don’t have your goals put in place you’ll be just running around grabbing every possible advice and thinking that it’s “just what you’ve been looking for.”
+If you don’t have your goals put in place, you’ll be just running around grabbing every possible advice and thinking that it’s “just what you’ve been looking for.”

 Setting goals is a much more profound task than just a way to get rid of information overload.
 Now by “goals” I don’t mean things like “get rich, have kids, and live a good life”.
 I mean something much more within your immediate grasp.
 Something that can be achieved in the near future — like within a month (or a year) at most.